 The vista changes from wide-open farmland pastures to tree-shaded forests to curving railroad trestles and whispering creek beds.
 It’s a true feast for the senses.

-The trail is mostly level and you’ll be able to coast regularly, but there are a few sections where you need to push those pedals a bit more.
-To be fair, there was something wrong with my bike (it continuously slipped gears on its own) so I’m pretty sure I exerted far more energy than I would have on a fully tuned-up bicycle.
-(The silver lining was that I lost 3 pounds that week.)
+The trail is mostly level, and you’ll be able to coast regularly, but there are a few sections where you need to push those pedals a bit more.
+Unfortunately, something was wrong with my bike (it continuously slipped gears on its own), so I’m pretty sure I exerted far more energy than I would have on a fully tuned-up bicycle.
+(The silver lining was that I lost three pounds that week.)

-There’s no rule that says you have to bike without stopping though, so we stopped often, to rest and drink water and to admire the scenery and take photos.
+No rule says you have to bike without stopping, so we often stopped to rest and drink water, admire the scenery, and take photos.

-The trail passes through private property but as long as you stay on the trail, you’re not trespassing.
-As you ride through the farms, you’ll notice lots of grazing cattle and there are several cattle gates that you’ll need to stop, open, and close securely behind you.
+The trail passes through private property, but as long as you stay on the path, you’re not trespassing.
+As you ride through the farms, you’ll notice lots of grazing cattle, and there are several cattle gates that you’ll need to stop, open, and close securely behind you.

-At one point we came upon the “Unlawful”, a cabin right alongside the bike trail.
-Locals gave it the nickname because somehow the property line of the cabin is identical to the cabin walls so everything outside the walls (porch, steps, and landscaping) is separate property owned by someone else.
+At one point, we came upon the “Unlawful,” a cabin alongside the bike trail.
+Locals gave it the nickname because, somehow, the property line of the cabin is identical to the cabin walls, so everything outside the walls (porch, steps, and landscaping) is separate property owned by someone else.
 How crazy is that?!

-Much of the trail’s scenic beauty is in the wide-open spaces, but it’s quite lovely under the canopy of leaves in the forest as well.
+Much of the trail’s scenic beauty is in the wide-open spaces, but it’s also quite lovely under the canopy of leaves in the forest.

-Keep your eyes open for the Virginia Creeper vine snaking across some of the trestles.
-The Virginia Creeper Trail gets its name partly because of this plant but mostly due to the fact the trains crept up the mountain.
+Keep your eyes open for the Virginia Creeper vine snaking across some trestles.

-We crossed twelve trestles on our journey and Trestle #12 had an especially memorable view as it spanned the South Holston River.
+We crossed twelve trestles on our journey, and Trestle #12 had an incredibly fantastic view as it spanned the South Holston River.